fredrikaverpil/dotfiles/nvim-fredrik/README.md

 >
 > I'm not maintaining my Neovim config for anyone besides myself.
 But I'm making
 > it publicly available for others to draw inspiration from! 😊
->
-> It's very likely that my config is tailored for my local setup, and that you
-> will experience some minor issues.
-For example, I assume the `DOTFILES`
-> environment variable exists, as this is something I know to always have on my
-> systems.
-I also assume certain commandline tools to be available, like `fd`,
-> `rg`, `fzf` etc.

 ## Design choices